 We would like to point out that business security products include a wealth of features and functionality, and describing all of them would be well beyond the scope of a review such as this.
 We endeavour to describe the main features of each product, as presented in the user interface, and to provide similar coverage for each product.
 Due to different numbers and types of features in the various products reviewed, some apparent inconsistencies may occur.
 For example, in a simpler product with fewer features, we may be able to describe a particular function in more detail relative to a more complex product with a greater range of features.

-We first look at the type of product, i.e. whether the console is cloud based or server based, and what sort of devices/operating systems can be protected and managed.
+We first look at the type of product, i.e. whether the console is cloud based or server based.
 We note that some products provide a choice of cloud-based and server-based consoles, although only one of these will be described in the review.
 We have only considered Windows systems in the review; macOS, Linux and mobile device support is in the feature list.

 For server-based products, we describe the process of getting the console installed on the server (this is obviously not applicable to cloud-based consoles).